Canadian Bet Explained

 • What is a Canadian bet?

-• Is a Canadian a Super Yankee?
+• Is a Canadian the same as a Super Yankee?

 • How does a Canadian bet work?